All commuter students are eligible to park on campus at no cost but only after applying for and receiving a parking sticker.

 A parking permit allows a student to park on campus but does not guarantee a parking space.

-The Office of Safety & Security accepts online applications starting May 16, 2014.
+The Office of Safety & Security accepts online applications starting May 16, 2014 and ending on August 15, 2014.
 There are limited parking spaces available on campus.
 Parking space availability is not guaranteed and therefore is first come first serve basis.

 PLEASE NOTE: The application can be done from any computer and no longer requires the use of an on-campus computer.